neam/dna-project-base-project-root-boilerplate/README.md

 First time a DATA profile is used locally, it's database needs to be created:

     export DATA=example
-    bin/ensure-db.sh
-    bin/reset-db.sh --force-s3-sync
+    bin/ensure-and-reset-db-force-s3-sync.sh

-Now you can open up a browser displaying the cms app included in the project:
+Now you can open up the health checks in the browser:

     stack/open-browser.sh /

-See [docs/13-overview-urls.md](./docs/13-overview-urls.md) for more examples.
+See [_PROJECT_-product/docs/13-overview-urls.md](./_PROJECT_-product/docs/13-overview-urls.md) for more examples.

 #### Build & Deploy